T-Pau/Tachyon-RL/README.md

 - Connect your SD2IEC to the serial port.
 - Turn on your computer.
+- Make sure no disk is mounted in SD2IEC.
+If it is, use `@CD←` to unmount.
+(Disk images usually aren't big enough to hold a RAMLink backup.)
 - Load and start `Tachyon RL`.
 - Select backup or restore.
 - Enter the name of your backup file.
 This is relative to the current directory on your SD2iEC ( `/` by default).
 A full path always works (e. g. `//backups/rl`).

 ## Building

-You will need cc65, the `c1541` utility from Vice and Perl.
+You will need [cc65](https://cc65.github.io), the `c1541` utility from [Vice](http://vice-emu.sourceforge.net), and Perl.

 Type `make` to build a D64 image and a PRG file of Tachyon RL.